openepicdev/maintaine.rs/source/desrosj.md

 Hello, my name is Jonathan Desrosiers.
 I’ve been a credited contributor to the WordPress project since 2013, a Core Committer since 2018, and a maintainer of several components throughout that time.

 I first encountered Open Source in college, using WordPress to build some websites for myself, school projects, and some freelance clients.
-That experience eventually led to a day job building WordPress sites, and soon after, I began attending and speaking at WordCamps.
+That experience eventually led to a day job building WordPress sites, and soon after I began attending and speaking at WordCamps.

 One day, I found a bug that was affecting my work.
 Instead of working around it, I submitted a patch.
 That sparked a deeper interest in how the software was built and maintained.
 I’ve been contributing to Open Source ever since.